 37. The Pout-Pout Fish by Deborah Diesen and illustrated by Dan Hanna.
 This sweet rhyming story introduces readers to the Pout-Pout fish, a constantly pouting fish who spreads gloom all around.
 When his friends try to cheer him up, he learns an important lesson about turning your frown upside down.

 38. Fox in Socks by Dr. Seuss.
 Join the titular Fox as he plays a variety of tongue twisting games with the exasperated Mr. Knox.
 Kids will love listening to parents tripping over their tongues while reading this one out loud.
+Dr Seuss makes the best preschool books.
+It’s rhyming words are always loved by kids.

 39. You’re All Kinds of Wonderful by Nancy Tillman.
 This beautifully illustrated book teaches kids that we all have skills that make us unique and special, even if it takes us a while to figure out what they are.